Eichel leads Vegas in 4-goal 2nd period to beat Wild 5-1 - NewsBreak

 Eichel leads Vegas in 4-goal 2nd period to beat Wild 5-1

-ST. PAUL, Minn.
-(AP) — Jack Eichel had a goal and an assist for Vegas to hasten a mid-game meltdown by Minnesota, and the Golden Knights cruised past the sputtering Wild 5-1 on Thursday night.
+ST. PAUL, Minn. -- Jack Eichel had a goal and an assist for Vegas to hasten a mid-game meltdown by Minnesota, and the Golden Knights cruised past the sputtering Wild 5-1 on Thursday night.

 Nicolas Roy, Alex Pietrangelo, Paul Cotter and Reilly Smith also scored against former Golden Knights goalie Marc-Andre Fleury, who had little help in front of him and lost his cool after giving up Eichel's goal that was the fourth of the second period for the visitors.